rathlinus/Wordpress-Bluesky-Plugin/README.md

-# Bluesky Integration for WordPress: Tutorial
+# Bluesky Integration for WordPress

 ## Introduction